-It was the Pontifi who tried every way to preserve the world from war, and who one day when he went forth in person among the ruins and blood shed by bombardments even around the Vatican, had already accomplished a tremendous labor to soften the frightful consequences of four years of war, writing indelible pages capable of redeeming partially at least the horeradous cruelty of the conflict.
-Pages that profoundly registered in the hearts of millions raised up by his sublime call to a more series vision in an hour of darkness and sorrows and comforted in innumerable cases through the intervention of his charity.
+It was the Pontiff who tried every way to preserve the world from war; and who one day when he went forth in person among the ruins and blood shed by bombardments even around the Vatican, had already accomplished a tremendous labor to soften the frightful consequences of four years of war; writing indelible pages capable of redeeming partially at least the horrendous cruelty of the conflict.
+Pages that profoundly registered in the hearts of millions raised up by his sublime call to a more serene vision in an hour of darkness and sorrows and comforted in innumerable cases through the intervention of his charity.

-It is not out of place to recall the work done by the Information Offices of the Vatican in response to the thousands of agonized requests that came to the Holy Father personally from all parts of the world; the visits to the P.O.W. camps of his representatives; the material and spiritual aids given to thongs of sufferers....
+It is not out of place to recall the work done by the Information Offices of the Vatican in response to the thousands of agonized requests that came to the Holy Father personally from all parts of the world; the visits to the P.O.W. camps of his representatives; the material and spiritual aids given to throngs of sufferers. . . .
 At war's end, but his mournful balance not closed, there went the Pope, pursuing his unexhausted mission of mercy among the sick, the needy, the prisoners, the institutionalized, particularly the infants, who in more than one country suffered most and are still suffering from the dreadful effects of the war.

 The whole Catholic Church with its central and peripheral organization, gave of itself in an immense and divine charitable undertaking, as is commanded by the spirit of its divine Founder, and which today stands forth luminously in the words and labor of the Vicar who represents Him on earth.
-It is not be chosen but hat better the contraction of the contraction of the contraction of the vicar who represents Him on earth.